 Even if you are guilty, a lawyer may be able to have your charges reduced to a wet reckless rather than a DUI, minimizing the penalties you will face.

 Myth #2: A DUI isn’t a big deal.

 There was a time, long ago, that a DUI conviction would mean little more than a fine, but those days are gone.
 These days, a first-time DUI will result in fines of up to $1,000, plus a penalty assessment of up to 180% of the fine, mandatory enrollment in an alcohol or drug program and up to six months in jail -although lengthy jail sentences are uncommon for first-time offenses.
 Additionally, your vehicle may be impounded for up to six months, you may have to install an ignition interlock device in your car and you may have your license suspended for up to four months.

 These sentences need to be taken seriously and anyone facing a DUI needs to contact a top drunk driving lawyer as soon as possible.

 Myth #3: Any attorney can defend drunk driving cases.

-While everyone knows that you need a specialized lawyer to handle your divorce or to set up a will, many people have the impression that because DUIs are criminal cases, any criminal lawyer in Vista can fight the charges.
+While everyone knows that you need a specialized lawyer to handle your divorce or to set up a will, many people have the impression that because DUIs are criminal cases, any lawyer near the courthouse or jail can fight the charges.

-If you have been charged with drunk driving, call a Vista DUI lawyer with a proven track record of helping clients successfully fight these charges.
+If you have been charged with drunk driving, call a DUI lawyer with a proven track record of helping clients successfully fight these charges.
 Peter M. Liss has helped hundreds of people just like you.
-To schedule a free initial consultation, please call (760) 643-4050.
+To schedule a free initial consultation or to ask questions about other DUI myths, please call (760) 643-4050.

 Creative Commons Image by Renee Silverman